WebAssembly/spec/document/core/exec/modules.rst

 :ref:`Modules <syntax-moduleinst>`
 ..................................

+$${definition-prose: allocmodule}

-.. todo:: (0) Allocmodule is skipped due to an unexpected error
+.. todo:: Prose for Allocmodule was being skipped due to indentation error, which is fixed by now.
+Needs to check if the generated prose seems good.

 The allocation function for :ref:`modules <syntax-module>` requires a suitable list of :ref:`external addresses <syntax-externaddr>` that are assumed to :ref:`match <match-externtype>` the :ref:`import <syntax-import>` list of the module, a list of initialization :ref:`values <syntax-val>` for the module's :ref:`globals <syntax-global>`,